The rapid adoption of remote working has provided hacking groups with new and growing means with which to gain access to accounts and networks.

 Cisco Umbrella is a powerful tool, offering the same level of web protection for the roaming end user as you would expect when working in a conventional office environment.

-Despite the best intentions you can’t rely on prevention alone, which is why our solution also relies on Cisco Advanced Malware Protection (AMP) for Endpoints in order to provide global threat intelligence, real-time malware blocking to prevent breaches and advanced sandboxing capabilities.
+Despite the best intentions you can’t rely on prevention alone, which is why our solution also relies on Cisco Secure Endpoint (Advanced Malware Protection for Endpoints) in order to provide global threat intelligence, real-time malware blocking to prevent breaches and advanced sandboxing capabilities.

-With Cisco AMP for Endpoints, you have a high-powered, enterprise-grade level solution that will defend your network infrastructure from all sorts of malware (e.g. Ransomware, Business Email Compromise, etc.) and help prevent attacks from newer variants.
+With Cisco Secure Endpoint, you have a high-powered, enterprise-grade level solution that will defend your network infrastructure from all sorts of malware (e.g. Ransomware, Business Email Compromise, etc.) and help prevent attacks from newer variants.

 Your network infrastructure is one of the top targets for cyber-attackers; as once they have entry into your infrastructure, over time they can gain access to the servers and databases that reside on it.